 The firm should identify the principal supervisory and management staff, including engagement partners, managers, other supervisors, and specialists assigned to the engagement and indicate whether each such person is licensed to practice as a certified public account in Florida.
 The firm also should provide information on the number of years performing government audits and the auditing experience of each person, including information on relevant continuing professional education for the past two (2) years and membership in professional organizations relevant to the performance of this audit.

-The firm should provide as much information as possible regarding the number, qualifications, experience and training, including relevant continuing professional education, of the specific staff to be assigned to this engagement.
+The firm should provide as much information as possible regarding the number, qualifications, experience, and training, including relevant continuing professional education, of the specific staff to be assigned to this engagement.
 The firm also should indicate how the quality of staff over the term of the agreement will be assured.

 Similar Engagements with Other Charter Schools